-Program in Communication Sciences and Disorders
+Department of Communication Sciences and Disorders

-Susan Hendler Lederer, Chair
+Susan Hendler Lederer, Chair Yula Serpanos, Undergraduate Program Director

-The department of communication sciences and disorders provides students with pre-professional preparation for careers in speech-language pathology and audiology.
+The Department of Communication Sciences and Disorders has programs at the undergraduate, graduate, and doctoral levels.
+The undergraduate program provides students with pre-professional preparation for careers in speech-language pathology and audiology.
 In addition to preparing students for graduate study in communication disorders, this program provides a strong foundation for careers in education, psychology, and the allied health professions.
+A unique component of this program is that students are provided with hands-on clinical experience in speech language pathology and audiology.